krzy5zt0f-1/XO_game/README.md

 ## How to use: ##

-Once you have installed the gems and forked the repo, from the directory run:
+Once you have installed the gems and forked the repo, from the directory in ```/lib/``` run:

-    ruby ./lib/game.rb
+    ruby game.rb